-Beginning at Bermuda, meet up with ships coming from Europe, North America and South America.
+Meet up with exciting international vessels coming from Europe, North America and South America.
 The ships will race from port to port as part of the Rendezvous 2017 Tall Ships Regatta, organized by Sail Training International in celebration of the 150th anniversary of Canada’s confederation.

 Sign on to join the crew as a trainee aboard Picton Castle for an unforgettable adventure.